Gopuff

 Building for Personalization

 Impact: Enabled tailored experiences by user segment, location, or event, freeing teams from competing for fixed screen space.
+Enabled rapid and cost effective experimentation by Product.

 Outcomes